133: Planes, Trains and Automobiles

 there are right-wing, actual right-wing parties.

-So if we're going to have Yvette Cooper kind of wearing a stab-proof vest and going out to kind of you know be filmed doing deportation reads Theresa May kind of tried that with the hostile environment and actually it didn't save her it might be your answer to Farage but it's not it's not enough is it I think saying that there are terrible problems people do expect the harbour of government is they expect you to solve them it's an answer to someone else's talking point rather than there's any one of your own yeah and I think that's the thing that has bedeviled Labour for all the time that I've been covering politics is the feeling that they always have to play at the kind of a way end.
+So if we're going to have Yvette Cooper kind of wearing a stab-proof vest and going out to kind of you know be filmed doing deportation reads Theresa May kind of tried that with the hostile environment and actually it didn't save her it might be your answer to Farage but it's not it's not enough is it I think saying that there are terrible problems people do expect the hard bit of government is they expect you to solve them it's an answer to someone else's talking point rather than one of your own yeah and I think that's the thing that has bedeviled Labour for all the time that I've been covering politics is the feeling that they always have to play at the kind of a away end.

 Anything they do that's even very slightly left-wing, they kind of get shouted at for, which means the easiest thing is not to then do any of those things, right?

-I think it's a you know, it's a criticism from the left of the Labour Party that I have quite a lot of sympathy with, that there are already right-wing parties.
+I think it's a you know, it's a criticism from the left of the Labour Party that I have a quite a lot of sympathy with, that there are already right-wing parties.

+Why are you not them?
 Like, tell us a bit more about why this if we've elected a Labour government rather than sort of a Labour government that's trying to cosplay as the Conservatives.

-The inconsistency is immediately obvious if you're doing an immigration video of you storming into people's houses and sending them home for working in a nail bar, and then you're saying, yeah, but I mean, we're not going to have any restrictions on legal immigration in this country, obviously, because business needs these people.
+If you're doing an immigration video of you storming into people's houses and sending them home for working in a nail bar, and then you're saying, yeah, but I mean, we're not going to have any restrictions on legal immigration in this country, obviously, because business needs these people.

 And people are going to think, well,